 Local Gemma model routing

 Gemma is Google’s open-weights model family.
-The gemini gemma subcommand provisions a local LiteRT-LM server so the CLI can route prompts to a CPU- or GPU-hosted Gemma model instead of the cloud Gemini API.
-Useful for offline work, sensitive code, or burning none of your free-tier quota on quick lookups.
+The gemini gemma subcommand provisions a local LiteRT-LM server so the CLI can route prompts to a CPU- or GPU-hosted Gemma model instead of the cloud API.
+Useful for offline work, sensitive code, or saving free-tier quota:

-Once the server is running, set the model on a per-invocation basis with -m gemma-3-12b (or whichever variant you downloaded).
-Combine with --approval-mode plan if you want strictly read-only local exploration.
+With Gemma running, set the model on a per-invocation basis with -m gemma-3-12b.
+Combine with --approval-mode plan for read-only local exploration that costs nothing and leaks nothing.

 Sessions, history, and resume